TsingZ0/HtFL-OnDevice/README.md

 Deploying experiments on CoLExT requires the specification of a CoLExT config file.
 An example is shown below.
 Additional examples will be placed inside `colext_experiments/`.

 Important notes:
-1. Before running the client Python code, client devices assign their own data based on the client ID provided by CoLExT, using the `./config_device_data.sh` script.
+1. Before running the client Python code, client devices self-assign their own data using the `./config_device_data.sh` script.
+The script assigns data partitions based on the client ID provided by CoLExT.
+For example, the "identify" strategy assigns partition x to client x.
 2. It's possible to specify additional arguments to a particular client group, allowing different client groups to receive different arguments.

 Example config: